 As a conscious and vigilant organization, Maruti Suzuki had initiated good 'Corporate

-Governance' practices even before Clause 49 became applicable and these practices
+Governance' practices even before the erstwhile Clause 49 became applicable.
+These practices form

 all its business dealings and shared by its Board of Directors, Management and Employees.